eProsima/Fast-DDS-monitor/docs/rst/user_manual/right_panel.rst

 In this panel it is displayed a brief information of the actual state of the Monitor, as different notifications from events in the application.

-- Entities
+* Entities
-    - *Domains*: A list of the Domains that has been initialized in the Monitor so far.
+    * *Domains*: A list of the Domains that has been initialized in the Monitor so far.
-    - *Entities*: Total number of entities that are being tracked.
+    * *Entities*: Total number of entities that are being tracked.
-- Callbacks
+* Callbacks
-    - Each of the entities discovered by the Monitor and the time it has happened.
+    * Each of the entities discovered by the Monitor and the time it has happened.
-    - This list could be erased using :ref:`refresh_button`.
+    * This list could be erased using :ref:`refresh_button`.
-- Issues
+* Issues
-    - Notifications about odd behavior of the application or the DDS networks monitoring.
+    * Notifications about odd behavior of the application or the DDS networks monitoring.
-    - This list could be erased using :ref:`refresh_button`.
+    * This list could be erased using :ref:`refresh_button`.

 .. note::
-    *Issues* feature is a work in progress, and do not report many information yet.
+    *Issues* feature is a work in progress, and may not report many information yet.